Djnirds1984/SULIT-WIFI-by-AJC/README.md

 This application creates a captive portal for a Wi-Fi hotspot.
 - **Frontend**: A user-friendly portal built with React where users can log in with vouchers or a coin insert.
 It also includes an admin panel for managing the hotspot.
-- **Backend**: A Node.js (Express) server that handles session management, voucher validation, admin authentication, and GPIO events.
+- **Backend**: A Node.js (`server.js`) server that handles session management, voucher validation, admin authentication, and GPIO events.
 - **Hardware Integration**: Connects to a physical coin acceptor via the Orange Pi's GPIO pins.

 ## Hardware & Software Prerequisites